 White House to seek $29B disaster aid package

-WASHINGTON (AP) — The Trump administration is finalizing a $29 billion disaster aid package that combines $16 billion to shore up the government-backed flood insurance program with almost $13 billion in new relief for hurricane victims, according to a senior administration official and top congressional aides.
+WASHINGTON (AP) — The Trump administration is finalizing a $29 billion disaster aid package that combines $16 billion to shore up the government-backed flood insurance program with almost $13 billion for hurricane victims, according to a senior administration official and congressional aides.

-The huge request is expected to be officially sent to Congress on Wednesday, but its outlines were characterized by officials who demanded anonymity because the $29 billion measure is not yet public.
+Outlines of the request, expected to be sent to Congress on Wednesday, were characterized by officials who spoke on condition of anonymity because the measure was not yet public.

-The request would address two urgent needs.
-The first is to pump money into the flood insurance program, which is rapidly running out of cash to pay an influx of claims from victims of hurricanes Harvey, Irma, and Maria.
-At the same time, the Federal Emergency Management Agency continues to spend money for disaster relief operations at a high rate and requires more money.
+The government-guaranteed flood insurance program is on track to run out of money to pay claims during the week of Oct.
+23. The Federal Emergency Management Agency is continuing to spend money for relief operations for hurricane Harvey, Irma and Maria at a high rate and requires more money.

-The government-guaranteed flood insurance program is maxing out on a $30 billion line of credit from Treasury; the upcoming proposal would wipe $16 billion of that debt off the books to permit the program to pay claims from hurricane victims.
+The flood insurance program is maxing out on a $30 billion line of credit from Treasury.
+The upcoming proposal would wipe away $16 billion of that debt and permit the program to pay claims from hurricane victims.

-Almost $13 billion is being requested for FEMA, and federal firefighting accounts would receive $577 million as well to replenish them after a disastrous season of Western wildfires.
+Almost $13 billion is being requested for FEMA.
+Federal firefighting accounts would receive $577 million as well to replenish them after a disastrous season of Western wildfires.

-"This is going to be extraordinarily expensive and I think we need to get some money out there," said House Appropriations Committee Chairman Rodney Frelinghuysen, R-N.J.
+"This is going to be extraordinarily expensive and I think we need to get some money out there," said the chairman of the House Appropriations Committee, Rep. Rodney Frelinghuysen, R-N.J.

 House Majority Leader Kevin McCarthy, R-Calif., said he had met with lawmakers from Texas and Florida on Tuesday to brief them on the White House request.